Our primary goal is to show the main KPIs and provide a comparative view of other KPIs or products using interactive

-In this tutorial, I will show you how to create kpi in Excel 2013 or above.
+In this guide, I will show you how to create kpi in Excel 2013 or above.
 The dashboard is fully compatible with Office365 for Excel.
 The Workbook is an updated and improved version of a dashboard that I created in 2016.
 The spreadsheet is compatible with Excel 2010 too.

 Let us see how the final result looks like:

 The OFFSET function helps to determine the ranking and grouping as soon as possible and with help of formatting we can analyze the high and low differences.

 We should rank the highest and poorest performing products to determine which products are failing to boom with your customers.

 The three units of our template: